 Then when we get to The Last Jedi, after witnessing him murder Han Solo, Rey has enough selflessness in her heart to reach out to Kylo Ren.
 To help him see the error of his ways despite her own repulsion at his actions and him as a person because she has the foresight to see how beneficial it will be in the long run.
 Who among us would even think about doing such a thing, much less risk their lives to make it happen?
 Not me, not you.
 We just ignore and move on because “Pfft whatever man, I got my own problems”.

 And in thanks, Kylo Ren turns around and belittles Rey’s parents to her face.
 Her emotions start to tear her apart.
 This monster who just betrayed her trust is destroying the hope that she held onto every night sleeping rough on Jakku.
 Wondering who she is, who her parents were, whether she can ever be more than a junk-trader, living a brutal lonely existence drowning in cruelty and bereft of love.

 But this murderer who she just tried to help is tearing it all down.
 They’re never coming back and they never loved you.
 And she knows that he might be right.
 But instead of having a nervous breakdown and disappearing into the sea like a hermit, she pushes her own fear and sadness and heartache aside and just saves everyone.
 She clears them a path in the mountains with her new found force powers and sacrifices her potential safety yet again for other people.
 Even total strangers.

-Rey is an astounding achievement in character-building and refreshing spearhead to breathe life into this franchise that was almost beyond repair.
+Rey is an astounding achievement in character-building and refreshing vanguard to breathe life into this franchise that was almost beyond repair.
 She is the blood that pumps through the veins of this new era of Star Wars, an inspiration to people of all ages and I can’t wait to see what she does in Episode 9.
-In the meantime, I’m gonna go buy her action figure.
+You’ll have to pardon me now, I’m gonna go buy her action figure.